 Why the confusion over what is salt and what is sugar?
 Because Mrs. Patmore has cataracts; a clouding of the eye affecting the inside of the lens.
 Like many people before and after her, Mrs. Patmore is slowly going blind due to the condition.
 When she finally admits to eye trouble, the cook’s recently strange behavior becomes clear – she has been knocking chickens off tables and refusing to read new recipes because she cannot see.

 Cataracts are not normally the result of a disease, but rather a product of growing older.
-People affected by diabetes, or who are long time users of cigarettes or alcohol, may be more prone to cataract development.
+People affected by diabetes, or who are long-time users of cigarettes or alcohol, may be more prone to cataract development.
 Nowadays, people can claim coverage for cataract treatment from their optical insurance policy, however since the affliction might be categorized as caused by diabetes – unless you have this condition covered and not categorized as a pre-existing medical condition – you might be declined your claim payout.

 In Mrs. Patmore’s time, surgery to remove cataracts was a bit more complicated.
 The initial wound to operate on the eye would have been larger, and when doctors had finished operating, that cut might likely have been sewn up with a needle and thread.

 When Spanish Flu hits the Crawley household, three characters are taken ill: The butler, Mr. Carson; lady of the house Cora Grantham; and Lavinia Swire, a young woman betrothed to Downton Abbey heir Matthew Crawley.
 Mr. Carson attempts to hide his illness and get on with the work of the estate (in typical Mr. Carson fashion), and it is Lady Grantham who suffers the most from fever and delirium.
 However, Lady Grantham recovers, and quite suddenly Lavinia worsens and finally dies.